-Egyptians call on British Museum to return Rosetta Stone | eKathimerini.com
+Egyptians call on British Museum to return Rosetta stone | eKathimerini.com

 For Hanna, Egyptians’ right to access their own history should remain the priority.
 “How many Egyptians can travel to London or New York?” she said.

-‘‘The Rosetta Stone is the icon of Egyptian identity,’’ said Hawass. ‘‘I will use the media and the intellectuals to tell the [British] museum they have no right.’’
-[AP]
+”The Rosetta stone is the icon of Egyptian identity,” said Hawass. ”I will use the media and the intellectuals to tell the (British) museum they have no right.”